SciTools/iris/docs/src/votable_issues.rst

 reaction on the  header (not subsequent comments) of any issue that has a label of ``Feature: Votable``.

-Below is a list of all current enhancement issues from our github project ordered by the amount of 👍.
+Below is a list of all current votable enhancement issues from our github project ordered by the amount of 👍.

 Please note that there is more development activity than what is on the below